 In any market we have a mental ladder of brands, those at the top get all the money, and it rapidly falls off towards the bottom.
 Not only do those at the top get the majority of the attention and custom, but they also get to charge a premium over the rest.
 The struggling, smaller names, get to live off the scraps that fall through the big names cracks.
 Your goal has to be for the world to see you in the compelling 20% rather than the me-too 80%.

 So while the overall economic pie might well shrink, it will be those at the end of the queue who miss out, the first picks will always get the lion’s share.

 Being an Authority Blogger means not just being one of many, but the main draw, the person who everyone trusts and turns to instinctively.

-If you can be seen as a quality choice for customer or advertising dollars (or both), because of your expert content, your attentive, engaged audience and your good name, while keeping your overheads down, then you will ride out any road bumps in the economy.
+If you can be seen as a quality choice for customers or advertising dollars (or both), because of your expert content, your attentive, engaged audience, and your good name, while keeping your overheads down, then you will ride out any road bumps in the economy.

 When the economy picks up you will be stronger for it.

 You have to raise the bar; be unique, focus on quality, on your audience, on your brand, and stand out.